TWLF photo collage.png

 Contact Telephone

 Celeste Chan facilitates a panel discussion exploring student activism in the ‘60s Bay Area researched during her ten-week residency as an Artist-in-Residence at the SFPL.
-Chan had been interested in the Third World Liberation Front strikes, the longest student strikes in U.S. history, which led to the creation of Ethnic Studies as a discipline spanning colleges and secondary schools across the globe.
-Black Student Union co-founder Dr. James Garrett, SFSU Professor of Asian American Studies, Laureen Chew and SFSU Professor Jason Ferreira answer questions that explore how the student strikers organized and the strategies they used to create Third World solidarity.
+Chan's interest in the Third World Liberation Front (TWLF) strikes, the longest student strikes in U.S. history, which led to the creation of Ethnic Studies as a discipline spanning colleges and secondary schools across the globe, grew during her residency with the library and led to the creation of this panel.
+Black Student Union co-founder Dr. James Garrett, San Francisco State University (SFSU) Professor of Asian American Studies, Professor Emerita of Asian American Studies at SFSU Laureen Chew, Dr. Ramona Tascoe and Raymond Tompkins answer questions that explore how the student strikers organized and the strategies they used to create Third World solidarity, shining a light on TWLF’s tactics, conversations, and conflicts and also what their legacy looks like today and for the future.

 Learn from world-class designers, artists and experts in their fields.